-This blog post will answer questions and define terminology about requirements gathering and management.
+This blog post will pose and answer questions for requirements gathering.

 What is requirements gathering?